antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 2 - **Execution and Persistence**

 - **Malicious File (T1204.002) & Malicious Link (T1204.001)** : These two methods are what makes the attack change from a "threat" into an "incident" if a user is tricked by these compromised emails to click one of these links.
-- **PowerShell (T1059.001) & Windows Command Shell (T1059.003)** : APT's use this as PowerShell and CMD are already installed on every windows machine.
+- **PowerShell (T1059.001) & Windows Command Shell (T1059.003)** : APT's use this as PowerShell and CMD are already installed on every Windows machine.
 This is because rather than bringing in their own tools which an antivirus might catch, they use the computers to do their dirty work on their own system to gain access.
 This is known as "living off the land".
 - **Registry Run Keys / Startup Folder (T1547.001)** : This is how the attacker made sure they don't get kicked out.
-By changing the windows registry run keys they can force the malware to start up automatically whenever the computer is turned on or a user logs in.
-Monitoring these keys should be a top priority as this is a pernament "backdoor" within the system.
+By changing the Windows registry run keys they can force the malware to start up automatically whenever the computer is turned on or a user logs in.
+Monitoring these keys should be a top priority as this is a permanent "backdoor" within the system.

-3 - **Defense Evasion and Discovery**
+3 - **Defence Evasion and Discovery**

-- **Rundll32** : This system binary is a normal part of windows so the APT is using it to run their malicious code while making it look like it is a standard background process.
+- **Rundll32 (T1218.011)** : This system binary is a normal part of Windows so the APT is using it to run their malicious code while making it look like it is a standard background process.
 It keeps the code disguised and trusted in the system.
 - **Network Sniffing (T1040)** : The APT used the **Responder** tool within the system capturing usernames and hashed passwords that allowed access to legitimate credentials.
 The attacker is "eavesdropping" on the network traffic within the system.

+4 - **Lateral Movement and Exfiltration**

+- **SMB/Windows Admin Shares (T1021.002)** : The APT is moving "sideways" from computer to computer.
+They are using **[Net]** (NetNTLM Hashes) and administrator credentials to map network drives.
+This is done to gain access to shared folders and servers where the company's sensitive data is stored.
+- **SharePoint (T1213.002)** : The primary target was to steal intellectual property from E-corp's information repositories as Microsoft Sharepoint was the company's "digital vault".
+- **External Proxy & Multi-hop Proxy** (T1090.002 & T1090.003) : The APT uses "middle man" computers to bounce the data back without getting caught which disguises the traffic making it look like a person browsing through the web.

+While MITRE ATT&CK provides the specific "moves" the attacker makes, I have organized this playbook using the **Cyber Kill Chain** to show the timeline of the attack.
+By mapping these together, I can identify where we have the best chance to "break the chain."

+- Phases 1-2 (Access & Execution): Where we stop the "entry."

+- Phases 3-4 (Persistence & Evasion): Where we catch them "hiding."

+- Phases 5-7 (Lateral Movement & Exfiltration): Where we stop the "theft."

+By spotting the "digital fingerprints" the APT is using E-Corp can identify the adversary groups TTP's.
+Going from looking for an alert to knowing how these groups function.
+This makes them easier to spot and ensures the system is defended against their tactics.

+### Conclusion

+Through completing these two CTFs I've managed to demonstrate how the Pyramid Of Pain and the Cyber Kill chain works.
+Using the **MITRE ATT&CK** framework to map adversary movement while using the **Cyber Kill Chain** to be able to see what phase of the attack the APT was in.

 ---